dexmach-deprecated/VMRoles/SQL2016AO/README.md

 ```

 ####Prepare Data Disks
-The SQL 2016 VMRole depends on the presence of 2 datadisk.
+The SQL 2016 Always On VMRole depends on the presence of 2 data disks.
 On a server with Hyper-V enabled run:
 ```PowerShell
 New-VHD -Path C:\SQLLog.vhdx -SizeBytes 200GB -Dynamic